bendalab/audioio/README.md

 - Platform independent playback of numpy arrays (`play()`).
 - Support of *synchronous* (blocking) and *asynchronous* (non blocking) playback.
 - *Automatic resampling* of data for playback to match supported sampling rates.
-- Detailed and *platform specific installation instructions* for audio packages.
+- Detailed and *platform specific installation instructions* (pip, conda, Debian and RPM based Linux, homebrew for MacOS) for all supported audio packages.

 ## Installation